AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ## Notable things while performing search in Experience Manager {#notable-things}

-* You can use **Find Similar** option to narrow down your search to the exact or similar match of the searched Asset.
 * Provide metadata information of the asset to prepare your asset searchable by the Omni Search algorithm.
 Ensure that the metadata information of the asset is updated.
 * Use double quotes (" ") to make your search exact and to the point.
 * Cross-check the path that you are looking into.
 Choose the appropriate option among folder, file, or file and folder to run your search query at the appropriate location.